-Branding and Your Target Market
+Branding, Strategy and Your Target Market

 Before you can define your target market, you’ll need to be able to define your brand.
 Since one of the major goals of digital marketing is to raise brand awareness, you’ll need to establish a consistent brand image that you’ll deploy across the board.
 Branding refers to far more than just your company name and logo; it also determines your voice and written style and even the colour palette you use for your website and other online platforms.
 Whether you’re setting up an entirely new venue from scratch or you’re rebranding your company, now is the time to ask yourself who you are, what you want to be known for and where your place in the market is.
 Once you’ve defined yourself, you’ll start to know your target audience.

 From global chains to small, family-run guesthouses, branding is essential for setting your venue apart from the rest and giving it the unique identity it needs to get recognized amongst the right people in an often overcrowded marketplace.
 Creative branding will help to boost awareness and customer loyalty, and it comes in both traditional and digital forms.
 Traditional branding options for accommodation venues might include branded linen and travel toiletries among other items.
 However, your brand also needs to be recognized online by the imagery and written style it uses.
 Whether quaint, exotic, businesslike, family-friendly or something else entirely, what defines your business dictates your branding.